ppissias/JTransient/README.md

 ## Basic Usage

+The following examples are written as standalone skeletons.
+Any `load...()` helper shown in an example is an application-specific placeholder that you should replace.

 ### 1. Auto-tune a configuration

 `JTransientAutoTuner` clones the base config, evaluates a representative frame sample, and returns an `AutoTunerResult`.